 My street ranked high but was not selected for a speed study.
 Why?

 Based on available resources, Austin Transportation staff studied the higher-scoring 150 streets for the initial round of project selection.
 High-ranking locations that were not studied in the initial program scoring process will be prioritized for study in future data collection opportunities.

 What if my street does not rank high?
 Does that mean that my street will not be considered for speed mitigation?

-If your street does not currently rank high, it does not reflect whether speeding is occurring or not.
+If your street does not currently rank high, it does not reflect whether or not speeding is occurring.
 It does mean that based on the crashes that have occurred and the context of the street and surrounding area, other locations in Austin were identified as having a higher need to be studied first.
-Due to the high demand for speed mitigation across the city it is unlikely that Speed Management Program funds will be used for projects on streets that do not currently rank high.
-Other City programs, however, may pursue street improvements that also have a speed mitigation benefit, such as pedestrian crossings, lane width reductions, bicycle facilities, storm water management, and more.
+Due to the high demand for speed mitigation across the city, it is unlikely that Speed Management Program funds will be used for projects on streets that do not currently rank high.
+Other City programs, however, may pursue street improvements that also have a speed mitigation benefit, such as pedestrian crossings, lane width reductions, bicycle facilities, stormwater management, and more.